 4. Decreasing productivity and employee morale

 If your employees are subject to constant technical issues, or long resolutions, their productivity will decrease.
 And not only that, employee morale will plummet.
 For many, job satisfaction will come from doing their job well and having a good work/life balance.
 It certainly doesn’t come from a daily struggle with technology and having to work out of hours just to get your work done.
 You’ll notice that the level of service you usually provide your clients will begin to slip, your employees will become frustrated, and some may even leave for pastures new.
 Most of the time, for your clients and employees, once the damage has been done, it’s hard to fix it.

 If your managed service provider can’t even get the basics right with your systems up and running smoothly, are you confident that all your information and data are secure?
 Information and cyber security can be complex and needs to be managed by a specialist.

 Take professional services like accountancy and law practices, for example.
 The information they hold is highly confidential and needs to be stored, managed and protected appropriately.
-If this data is involved in a data breach or cyber attack, this could cost your business thousands, lose clients and a poor reputation, all of which are hard to recover from.
+If this data is involved in a data breach or cyber attack, this could cost your business thousands, lose clients and have a poor reputation, all of which are incredibly hard to recover from.